Hawaii Ocean Time-series (HOT)

 7 6 to 9 metres (20 to 30 ft) High

 The data were additionally screened by comparing the temperature and conductivity sensor pairs.
 These differences permitted identification of problems in the sensors.
-Only the data from one set of T-C sensors and one oxygen sensor, whichever was deemed most reliable, are reported here.
+Only the data from one set of T-C sensors and one oxygen sensor, deemed most reliable, are reported here.

 Temperature is reported in the ITS-90 scale.
 Salinity and all derived units were calculated using the UNESCO (1981) routines; salinity is reported in the practical salinity scale (PSS-78).
 Oxygen is reported in µmol kg-1.
 Chloropigment (Fluorescence) is reported in µg/l.